gregoryjscott/Simpler/README.md

     {
         Program()
         {
-            var compareAnswers = TaskFactory<CompareAnswers>.Create();
+            var compareAnswers = JobFactory<CompareAnswers>.Create();
             compareAnswers.Execute();
             Console.WriteLine(compareAnswers.Outputs.AnswersMatch);
         }
     }

-Sub-task injection simplifies the code, but more importantly it allows for mocking sub-tasks as necessary in Task unit tests.
+Sub-job injection simplifies the code, but more importantly it allows for mocking sub-jobs as necessary in Job unit tests.

 ---

 ###"What about database interaction?"

-Simpler provides a small set of Tasks for interacting with System.Data.IDbCommand.
+Simpler provides a small set of Jobs for interacting with System.Data.IDbCommand.
 Using SQL, Simpler makes it pretty easy to get data out of a database and into .NET objects, or persist data from .NET objects to a database.

-    [InjectSubTasks]
+    [InjectSubJobs]
-    class FetchSomeStuff : Task
+    class FetchSomeStuff : Job
     {
         // Inputs
         public string SomeCriteria { get; set; }